 Server overload can happen at any time and can have calamitous effects.
-When external conditions exhaust a server’s resources, the server is not able to process incoming requests.
+When external conditions exhaust a server’s resources, the server cannot process incoming requests.
 Even large companies experience server overload; check out these server overload-related epic crashes and their consequences.
-Server overload can result in performance issues, error codes (ie. 502, 503, 504), and lengthy downtime for your website.
-In order to prevent or resolve website downtime due to server overload, it is essential to understand the possible causes of server overload.
-Let’s take a look at a few:
+Server overload can result in performance issues, error codes (i.e., 502, 503, 504), and lengthy downtime for your website.
+To prevent or resolve website downtime due to server overload, it is essential to understand the possible causes of server overload.
+Let's take a look at a few:

 Increase in traffic

 The server can become overloaded if too many people attempt to visit your website.
 This is a particular risk during time-specific ecommerce sales.

 A backup server is often used if a primary server is undergoing maintenance or has experienced a malfunction.
 If your website has extra traffic at that time, the backup server could become overloaded.